Short Stories

 The sound came again, a little louder this time, it was a mystery, but she had to go and look around.
 There was a gate that led into the church grounds, with her basket on her arm she walked through and into the cemetery, all was quiet, until the sound came again.

-It was the shock, she couldn’t make it out at first, looking up there was a shape on top of the steeple, what on earth was it.
+It was the shock, she couldn’t make it out at first, looking up she saw there was a shape on top of the steeple, what on earth was it.

 Unbelievable, it looked something like a man, then she saw something move, hell it was human all right.
-She crossed herself and said a quiet prayer to Mary, who looked after her and the family.
-What could she do, it was so high up, the steeple that was.
+She crossed herself and said a quiet prayer to Mary who looked after her and the family.
+What could she do, it was so high, the steeple that was.